-Information about possible contour entries are in the tooltip that the TNC displays for each entry field (see "Mouse operation" on page 40). and in the Conversational User's Manual.
+Information about possible contour entries are in the tooltip that the TNC displays for each entry field (see "Mouse operation" on page 40) and in the User's Manual for Conversational Programming.

-Functions of the graphic
+Functions of the programming graphics

 Function Soft key Generate a complete graphic RESET + START Generate programming graphic blockwise START SINGLE Generate a complete graphic or complete it after RESET + START START Stop the programming graphics.
-This soft key only appears while the TNC is generating the interactive graphics STOP Zoom function (third soft-key row): Show and move the frame ↑ ↓ → ← Zoom function: Reduce the section.
-Press the soft key repeatedly for further reduction Zoom function: Magnify the section.
-Press the soft key repeatedly for further magnification ••• Restore original section HINDON BLK FORM Select marked area WINDOW
+This soft key only appears while the TNC is generating the interactive graphics.
+STOP Zoom function (third soft-key row): Show and move the frame † † + + Zoom function: Reduce the section.
+Press the soft key repeatedly for further reduction.
+Zoom function: Magnify the section.
+Press the soft key repeatedly for further magnification. ••• Restore original section HINDOH BLK FORM Select marked area WINDOW DETAIL